Lucky 15 Tips

-To expand that fully the Lucky 15 bet comprises 4 singles, 6 doubles, 4 trebles, and 1 four-fold a total of 15 bets hence the name Lucky 15, therefore covering every possibly bet for those four horses.
+The Lucky 15 bet comprises 4 singles, 6 doubles, 4 trebles, and 1 four-fold – a total of 15 bets – hence the name Lucky 15, therefore covering every possibly bet for those four horses.

 In summary, you make four selections, horses 1, 2, 3 and 4 and place a Lucky 15 on them.

 On Which Sports Can I Place a Lucky 15?

 The Lucky 15 isn’t just for horse racing.
 You can place one on many different sports, such as football, tennis, cricket etc. You can also mix and match and place any combination of sports in your bets such as two horses and two football teams, so the Lucky 15 represents a really flexible bet option.